 When Your Child Gets Bored

-Keep in mind that a child with ADHD quickly gets bored.
+Keep in mind that children with ADHD quickly gets bored.
 That means your child is not fit for playdates that last long.
 Once you notice that he’s getting bored, encourage him to suggest doing something else, but tell him to use ask politely and use appropriate words.
 Prevent him from saying “this is so boring,” or “I’m tired of playing this game.”
 Instead, let him say, “this has been fun.
 Can we play something else now?”

 When Your Child Is Not Interested